Jonnel21/BioPy/README.md

 [Tkinter Resources](https://wiki.python.org/moin/TkInter)

 ## How to run
-Enter the root directory: type `cd BioPy` on the terminal
+Enter the root directory: type `cd BioPy/src` on the terminal

 To start the application: type `python gui.py` on the terminal